tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![In Azure Machine Learning Studio, the Endpoints item is selected from the left menu.
 In the list of Endpoints, the compliance-classifier-service is selected.](media/devops-test-pipelines-08.png 'Azure Machine Learning studio - Workspace, Deployments')

-## Exercise 8: Testing the deployed solution
+## Exercise 8: Testing the deployed solution and review deployed model datasheet

 Duration: 15 minutes

+Documenting the right information in the machine learning process is key to making responsible decisions at each stage.
+Datasheets are a way to document machine learning assets that are used and created as part of the machine learning lifecycle.
+[Annotation and Benchmarking on Understanding and Transparency of Machine Learning Lifecycles (ABOUT ML), an initiative from the Partnership in AI (PAI)](https://www.partnershiponai.org/about-ml), provides a set of guidelines for machine learning system developers to develop, test, and implement machine learning system documentation.
+Developers can use Azure Machine Learning SDK to implement datasheets for models as part of the model registration processes in Azure Machine Learning workspace.
+During model registration, the tags parameter in the register method of the Model class can be leverage to document the necessary datasheet information recommended in the established guidelines.

-In this exercise, you verify that the first release of the application works.
+In this exercise, you verify that the release of the application works.
+You will also review the deployed model datasheet.

-### Task 1: Test the Deployment
+### Task 1: Test the deployment and review model datasheet

 1. Download the [**Test Deployment.ipynb**](./notebooks/Test&#32;Deployment.ipynb) notebook to your computer, by selecting the **Raw** view in GitHub, and then **right-click + Save as**.
 Please ensure that the extension of the saved file is `.ipynb`.
 This is the notebook you will step through executing in this exercise.